daggerhart/query-wrangler/README.txt

 == Changelog ==

+= 1.5.46 =

+* Bug fix: removing debugging function.
+* Bug fix: Pagination vs offset.
+WP_Query doesn't handle this, so we do it manually.
+* Bug fix: Caching for expensive meta keys query on large sites.

 = 1.5.45 =

 * Bug fix: Pagination vs offset.
 WP_Query doesn't handle this, so we do it manually.